evan-a-w/el2/README.md

 allowing for code reuse.
 I also enjoy the type system of OCaml, so evanlang2 has a Hindley-Milner type system with full type inference, as well as sum types.

-Currently, the module system is unimplemented - the language is basically (a less complete) C with type inference.
+Currently, the module system is unimplemented - the language is basically (a less complete) C with type inference and some other nice stuff like the order of declarations not being important.
 In fact, it even compiles to C (though I hope to use LLVM in the future).

 Usage: